NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CORS (Cross-Origin Resource Sharing).md

 **Scenario 1: Simple Request Without CORS**
 Imagine you have a web application running on https://example.com that needs to fetch data from an API hosted on https://api.anotherdomain.com.

-Without CORS, a request like this might be blocked by the browser for security reasons, because it is a cross-origin request (requesting resources from a different domain).
+Without CORS, a request like this might be blocked by the browser for security reasons.

 **Scenario 2: Enabling CORS**
 To enable CORS, the server at https://api.anotherdomain.com must include specific headers in its response.
 These headers tell the browser that the requesting domain (https://example.com) is allowed to access the resources.

-Here’s a simple example of how CORS headers might be added to the server’s response:
+A simple example of how CORS headers might be added to the server’s response:

 ```
 Access-Control-Allow-Origin: https://example.com